dfmdmx/dfmdmx.github.io/_posts/2019-08-01-hexagonal-cloth-chair.md

 My start approach will be to use to use a mesh relaxation algorithm in Grasshopper's Kangaroo physic's engine and try to design in a more realistic environment.
 I have a slight intuition of what is wrong with the cloth based on siting in the prototype.

-{% include album.html images=page.albums.album1.images cols=4%}
+{% include images.html images=page.albums.album1.images cols=4%}

 ![Concept]({{page.albums.album0.images[0]}})

-{% include album.html images=page.albums.album2.images cols=4%}
+{% include images.html images=page.albums.album2.images cols=4%}

-~~This is the current state of the chair.
+This is the current state of the chair.
 Sorry for the bad photos, had a backup problem.
 Unpardonable...
-I think NASA did the same things with the original film of the lunar landing.~~
+I think NASA did the same things with the original film of the lunar landing.